 You do not need to have all the answers, but you do need to be ready and willing to engage in the conversation.

-Your team will thank you for your commitment to them, and for providing the communications and connections so vitally important to everyone’s direction, well-being, and success.
+Your team will thank you for your commitment to them, and for providing the communication and connections so vitally important to everyone’s direction, well-being, and success.

-When you do, you will boost your effectiveness as a communicator and as a leader.
+When you do, you will boost your effectiveness as a communicator and a leader.